 With the death of Sirius Black, Arcturus’s branch of the family, that of the former Heads of the family will be extinct.
 There are no known living claimants remaining from this branch of the family.

-The senior cadet branch of the family, Arcturus’s cousin Pollux’s branch of the family, includes three surviving claimants.
-Bellatrix Lestrange, Narcissa Malfoy, and her descendants, and dropping back to Pollux’s own generation, the descendants of his younger sister, Doria Potter.
+The senior cadet branch of the family, Arcturus’s cousin Pollux’s branch of the family, includes three surviving claimants, one of whom has been disowned.
+Leaving Bellatrix Lestrange, Narcissa Malfoy, and her descendants, and dropping back to Pollux’s own generation, the descendants of his younger sister, Doria Potter.
 Who is lower in the succession.

 Yes, that’s right.
-By passing over Bellatrix and Narcissa’s somewhat stronger claims, Sirius Black settled the property upon Harry Potter, who (but for his technically halfblood status) was the collateral heir anyway.
-And even though Harry’s mother was Muggle-born, and he is regarded a halfblood, his father is still clearly shown on the family tapestry.
+By passing over Bellatrix and Narcissa’s somewhat stronger claims, assuming that Charlus and Dorea Potter were James Potter’s parents, Sirius Black settled the property upon Harry Potter, who (but for his technically halfblood status) was a collateral heir anyway.
+And even though Harry’s mother was Muggle-born, and he is considered a halfblood, If James Potter was Charlus’s son, he is still clearly shown on the family tapestry.
 The Potters have not been blasted off that tapestry, as have the Weasleys and the Tonkses.

 After the claims of the Potters we shift to those of a yet more junior cadet branch of the family, the daughters of the earlier Arcturus Black.